lodsa-ntos/deisi_jungle_race/README.md

                ○ Ingested by carnivores or herbivores, increases to energy in 15 units.
                ○ Ingested by omnivores, increases to energy in 20%.

-      > Herb — contains the specific information about the herb, methods/functions that process the relevant behaviors from weed to the context of the game.
+      > Grass — contains the specific information about the grass, methods/functions that process the relevant behaviors from weed to the context of the game.
                ○ Ingested by herbivores or omnivores, increases to energy in 20 units.
                ○ Ingested by carnivores, reduced to energy in 20 units.

       > BunchesOfBananas — contains specific information on banana bunches, methods/functions processing the relevant behaviors of the clusters of bananas for the context of the game.
                ○ Can be ingested by any animal.
                ○ Increases energy by 40 units.